 A study based on Glassdoor data found that culture, values and career opportunities are the most important elements in determining whether an employee would recommend her company as a place to work.
-With job seekers behaving like job shoppers — choosing an employer based on all these elements rather than salary alone — it is important for modern companies to build a brand.84 percent of employees would leave for a company with an excellent corporate brand Click To Tweet
+With job seekers behaving like job shoppers — choosing an employer based on all these elements rather than salary alone — it is important for modern companies to build a brand.

 In fact, 84 percent would consider leaving if offered another role with a company that had an excellent corporate brand.